Review & accept financial aid award

 Sign up for Parent/family orientation

 We realize that this is a time of transition, not just for students, but for families as well.
-For winter quarter starts, we welcome your participation at our Parent and Family Orientation on Friday, January 3rd.
+For winter quarter starts, we welcome your participation at our Parent and Family Orientation on Sunday, September 6 through Tuesday, September 8.
 Please make sure you register before you arrive on campus.
-Fall quarter information will be coming shortly.

 First day on campus

-If you are starting in fall quarter, be ready to move on to campus on Sunday, August 31, 2014 (the Sunday before Labor Day).
-First-year students living on-campus assigned to odd-numbered rooms may check-in starting at 8 a.m. and students assigned to even-numbered rooms may check-in starting at 10:30 a.m.
+Be ready to move onto campus on Sunday, September 6, 2015 (the Sunday before Labor Day).
+First-year students living on-campus assigned to odd-numbered rooms may move-in starting at 8 a.m. and students assigned to even-numbered rooms may move -in starting at 10:30 a.m.
 When you arrive, go to your assigned residence hall and park outside.
-Commuter students (those living off-campus) check-in at Driscoll Student Center North, on the lower level in the Commons, between 8:00 a.m. and 12:00 p.m. on Sunday, August 31st or 8:00 a.m. and 9:15 a.m.
-Monday September 1st.
+All students, regardless if you are living on or off campus, must check-in for Discoveries Orientation between 8am-5pm in Hamilton Gymnasium at the Ritchie Center.
 Transfer students, please review check-in information on the Discoveries Orientation tab.